Message strategy or messaging hierarchy–overview vs. specifics

 - What are the calls to action and how will those be expressed?
 For example, when we rebranded SELCO Community Credit Union, we used “give us a jingle” instead of “call us today” because it was friendlier and more playful–which supported the overall positioning.

 - How will the messaging concepts be applied to the sales strategy?
 To lead a prospect from inquiry to close?

 - How are spoken messages different from written?
 What are the key ideas to communicate in person?

 We believe the message strategy must be reflected in design, too

 For example, how copy reads on your website is partly determined by the copy itself–from length of sentences to length of paragraphs.
 But line length, font size and leading (spacing between the lines) are also important.
 Even well-written copy presented in tiny type in long, dense paragraphs won’t draw a reader in.
 In fact, it’s more likely to repel them.

 I hope this has helped clarify any questions you’ve had about message strategy or messaging hierarchy.
 Still wondering how to build your verbal brand?
 Drop me an email.
 I’ll be happy to share more examples and discuss our approach.

 Ready to create your message strategy?
-Start with our positioning worksheet.
+Start with our positioning worksheet, download it below.
 You can also see more examples of messaging hierarchy on our website.